-What Happens To Your Body When You Stop Drinking
+What Happens To Your Body When You Stop Drinking, Day By Day

 The effects are wide-ranging, fast, and enough to give any drinker pause.

-The pandemic has driven many of us to drink.
-Whether it’s a little added stress relief or an attempt to alleviate months of mind-numbing monotony, many of us are adding another cocktail, beer, or glass of wine at night.
+Whether it’s a little added stress relief or an attempt to add a little fun to your evenings, many of us are adding another cocktail, beer, or glass of wine at night.
 Does it lead to sluggish, irritable mornings?
 Sometimes.
-But even if you don’t notice the change, if you look at the science of what happens when you stop drinking, let’s just say you might have second thoughts about leaning into this habit.
+But even if you don’t notice the change, if you look at the science of what happens to your body when you stop drinking, let’s just say you might have second thoughts about leaning into this habit.

 First of all, alcohol in moderation is mostly fine and maybe even good for you, according to some research.
 The problem lies in the fact that it’s surprisingly easy to exceed what the experts call “moderate” drinking.
 For men, imbibing 15 or more drinks per week renders them a “heavy” or “problem” drinker.
 For women, it takes just 12 or more a week to enter the trouble zone.